TNH-Scholar Project Vision¶

 At a high level, TNH-Scholar aims to become:

-- A canonical, clean, multi-lingual corpus of Thích Nhất Hạnh’s work and related sources, with:
+- A canonical, clean, multi-lingual corpus spanning Thích Nhất Hạnh’s work, wider Plum Village teachings, and freely available source Buddhist texts, with:

 - High-fidelity text,